NFDI4BIOIMAGE/training/_sources/content_types/poster.md

 The Data Steward Team of the NFDI4BIOIMAGE consortium presents themselves and the services (including the Helpdesk) that we offer.

-Tags: Research Data Management, Bioimage Analysis, Data Stewardship, Nfdi4Bioimage
+Tags: Research Data Management, Bioimage Analysis, Data Stewardship, Nfdi4Bioimage, Include In Dalia

 Content type: Poster